5 Ways a Poor Diet Can Worsen PCOS Symptoms and Make Weight Loss Harder

 So, Does Diet Matter in PCOS?

-How I Help Clients in the Hormone Shift Method
+How I Help PCOS Clients in the Hormone Shift Method

-Inside my 12-week PCOS programme, we take a practical, food-first approach that helps you:
+Inside my 12-week Hormone Shift Method, we take a practical, food-first approach that helps you:

 Improve blood sugar and cravings